AlexVesely/AV-Boulder-Dash/README.md

 This repository is a copy of my group's implementation of Boulder Dash.
 My group's repository can be found <a href="https://github.com/Karamveer9200/Boulder-Dash-Remake">here!</a>

 Boulder Dash is a classic 1984 Atari game.
-The player digs through dirt-filled caves, collecting diamonds while avoiding falling rocks and enemies, with the goal of reaching the exit before time runs out.
+The player digs through dirt-filled caves, collecting diamonds while avoiding falling boulders and enemies, with the goal of reaching the exit before time runs out.

 This repository is a showcase of our game and my work.